Are you sore from working out in beast mode? That’s fantastic.

 - Keep moving!
 Active recovery will keep your muscles loose and in motion, helping with blood circulation and flushing out accumulated lactic acid.
 A slow, gentle stretch session, walking your dog, or an easy bike ride the morning after your workout are all great options.

-- Natural Factors CurcuminRich Muscle Recovery & Growth Optimizer combines Theracurmin® curcumin with the amino acid L-glutamine in a flavourless powdered drink mix.
-This convenient recovery aid provides antioxidants and supports healthy inflammatory response to encourage cell repair and growth after strenuous physical activity.
-Just mix it into 1–2 cups of water or other healthy beverage.
+- Natural Factors CurcuminRich Muscle Recovery & Growth Curcumizer combines Theracurmin® curcumin with the amino acid L-glutamine in a flavorless powdered drink mix.
+This convenient recovery aid provides antioxidants and supports healthy inflammatory response to encourage cell repair and growth after strenuous physical activity.* Just mix it into 1–2 cups of water or other healthy beverage.

 - Ginger supplements.
 When you’re struggling with body pain after your first day back at the gym, take two tablets of Chewable Ginger for its natural soothing properties.
-Ginger’s active ingredients have been shown to help with pain and improve mobility in people with joint conditions.
+Ginger’s active ingredients have been shown to help with acute pain and promote mobility.*

 - Stay hydrated.
 When you’re in beast mode your fluid and electrolyte requirements go up.
 Hydration is an essential part of your recovery, so you need to be well hydrated before you hit the gym and replenish lost fluids throughout your workout.
 If you’re a heavy sweater, choose an electrolyte beverage that also replenishes sodium, potassium, and magnesium.